-The range of possibilities for human rights foreign policy is informed by three sets of choices: domestic or international definition of norms; unilateral or multilateral action; and a focus on application of human rights norms at home or abroad.345 In applying domestic norms unilaterally to the behavior of certain (enemy) states, the administration of George W.Bush appears to be patterning itself after the second Reagan administration, which made similar choices on human rights policy.
+The range of possibilities for human rights foreign policy is informed by three sets of choices: domestic or international definition of norms; unilateral or multilateral action; and a focus on application of human rights norms at home or abroad.
+The administration of George W.Bush appears to be patterning itself after the second Reagan administration, which made similar choices on human rights policy.
 Indeed, the language of the new National Security Strategy is strikingly similar to statements on human rights made by members of the Reagan administration.
 For example, in a speech in February 1984, Secretary of State George Shultz explained that Americans, in contrast to other people, define themselves "not by where we come from, but where we are headed: our goals, our values, our principles."
 Freedom, Shultz said, is a central goal for Americans.
-In response to domestic expectations then, "moral values and a commitment to human dignity have not been an appendage to our foreign policy [in the Reagan administration], but an essential part of it, and a powerful impulse driving it."346 This idea is echoed in President Bush's belief in what he terms "a distinctly American internationalism."347 between tyranny and freedom.348 Also, like the current administration, the second Reagan administration used international human rights norms strategically, as a tool for furthering its interests rather than as a means for evaluating its own behavior.
-The Reagan administration was not isolationist; rather, it supported "a commitment to active engagement, confidently working for our values as well as our interests in the real world, acting proudly as the champion of freedom.349
+In response to domestic expectations then, "moral values and a commitment to human dignity have not been an appendage to our foreign policy [in the Reagan administration], but an essential part of it, and a powerful impulse driving it."
+This idea is echoed in President Bush's belief in what he terms "a distinctly American internationalism."

+Like the current administration, the second Reagan administration articulated the difference between the United States and its enemies in moral terms, as "the difference between tyranny and freedom."
+Also, like the current administration, the second Reagan administration used international human rights norms strategically, as a tool for furthering its interests rather than as a means for evaluating its own behavior.
+The Reagan administration was not isolationist; rather, it supported "a commitment to active engagement, confidently working for our values as well as our interests in the real world, acting proudly as the champion of freedom."